 How is motorcycle insurance calculated in Singapore?

 Any insurance is underwritten based on various factors that may form a risk.
 Underwriters in an insurance company consider a range of factors that may lead to a claim and thus price the insurance policy accordingly.
+For example, if a certain bike’s model has a very large windshield, it is more prone to breakages than a smaller bike that does not have a windshield.

 Let us look at the various common factors that help in calculating motorcycle insurance in Singapore.
 By no means is this list exhaustive, but it does including the common factors.
 This should give you an idea of how motorcycle insurance is calculated in Singapore.